NYS Summer EBT

 Not Automatically Eligible

-• They are attending a school that participates in the NSLP, AND
+• Be enrolled in school that participates in the NSLP, AND

-• Their household’s income is below 185% of the Federal Poverty Level (FPL), see income chart below.
+• Have household income below 185% of the Federal Poverty Level (FPL), see income chart below.

 • These are the guidelines for free/reduced meals under the NSLP.